Biography

 Leila Schütz was a scholarship holder of the Ad Infinitum foundation and is also a laureate of the Lion's Club prize from the International Academy of Singing in Saxony.

-Alongside her musical studies, Leila obtained a Master's degree in Theatre Studies from the Sorbonne-nouvelle (Paris) in 2018, dedicating her thesis to Ravel's The Child and the Spells.
+Alongside her musical studies, Leila obtained a Master's degree in Theatre Studies from the Sorbonne-nouvelle (Paris) in 2018, dedicating her thesis to Ravel's L'Enfant et les sortilèges.
 As a co-founder of the "Sternflammende Oper Wien" company, Leila also debuted as an opera director.
 Her staging of Mozart's The Magic Flute was performed at the Theatre of the Vienna Boys' Choir (MuTh) in spring 2019 with young emerging artists.
-She continued this passion alongside her singing career by co-directing the youth production of Hansel and Gretel at her university in Dresden, where she also designed the costumes and created the makeup.
+She continued this passion alongside her singing career by co-directing the youth production of Hänsel and Gretel at her university in Dresden, where she also designed the costumes and created the makeup.
+In September 2026, her production of Monteverdi’s L’Orfeo with her artistic team, the Callisto Collective, will be presented at the Brunswick City Museum.